 See below for information on how to reduce, reuse and recycle this persistent waste stream

-Have you tried the zero waste shop for significantly cutting down on your packaging waste from everyday supermarket items?
-You can order online for home delivery!
+Have you tried a zero waste shop for significantly cutting down on your packaging waste from everyday supermarket items?
+Take a look at the South London Partnership's Zero Waste Map to find your closest shop.

 And if you do have packaging to throw away at home, why not donate it to a local business which could use it instead?
 Check out Packshare.